 This capital expenditure will look to support:

-- further investment in our infrastructure and transport network including flood alleviation works, and improvements to our Wye bridges;
+- investment in our infrastructure and transport network including flood alleviation works, and improvements to our Wye bridges;

 Click here to see how your Council Tax is used to support the services we provide and to see where we are continuing to invest in our assets.